top of page

 At the end of your letter, confirm the following:

-The manuscript has not been submitted elsewhere and is not under review at another journal.
+• The manuscript has not been submitted elsewhere and is not under review at another journal.

-All authors have approved the submission.
+• All authors have approved the submission.

-Any conflicts of interest are disclosed (or that there are none).
+• Any conflicts of interest are disclosed (or that there are none).

-Suggested reviewers, if the journal requests them.
+• Suggested editors, if the journal requests them.

-These are not optional extras.
-Missing them can slow down the editorial process or result in an outright desk rejection.
+Leaving these components out can slow down the editorial process or result in an outright desk rejection.

 Your Cover Letter Template